By the Numbers

 Heritage Group is targeting ~1604 acres for acquisition, bordered by Homestead Road, I-69, and the new IU Health hospital campus.
 Of that, ~710 acres are proposed for industrial and quarry operations; the current rezoning application covers ~913 acres.

 Once the proposal became public, Southwest Allen County residents mobilized rapidly.
-A petition opposing the development gathered more than 1,500 signatures in under three days.
+A petition opposing the development launched on March 6, 2026 and gathered 1,500 signatures in five days.
 Public meetings drew overflow crowds.
 No Quarry on Homestead formed as a community-led coalition and began documenting the scientific, environmental, and economic case against the project.

 Proposal Announced — US Aggregates / Heritage Group